Changes in the citizenship by investment program of Cyprus17 July 2020

 The Bulgarian CBI programme is one of the most cost- and time-efficient options to obtain EU citizenship.
 If you were considering Cyprus as your gateway to Europe, you might want to reconsider and choose Bulgaria.

-As we have separately advised, Bulgaria is also under pressure to review its CBI programme and changes may be expected.
+As we have separately advised, the EU Commission has also pressured Bulgaria to review its CBI programme.
 However, the most likely scenario is that after these, Bulgaria’s programme would still remain the most advantageous in the EU.

 As a leading Bulgarian private client law firm, New Balkans Law Office is available to advise you on the best options for you and your family.
-Contact us.
+You can emails us at [email protected] or contact us via the contact form.